samhinshaw/stat540/homework/SamHinshawHomework.md

 <blockquote>
 Gene expression patterns were assessed in normal human bronchial epithelial (NHBE) cells exposed to cigarette smoke (CS) from a typical "full flavor" American brand of cigarettes in order to develop a better understanding of the genomic impact of tobacco exposure, which can ultimately define biomarkers that discriminate tobacco-related effects and outcomes in a clinical setting.
 NHBE cells were treated with CS for 15 minutes and alterations to the transcriptome assessed at 1,2,4 and 24 hours post-CS-exposure using high-density oligonucleotide microarrays.
 </blockquote>

+>*Please load and inspect the data and the meta-data.
+Fiddle with factor levels and do any other light cleaning you deem necessary.*

 ### Import Data